 Trunks!
 Trunks Everywhere!

-There’s a moment of pure joy that happens to most travellers sardined into the back of a minivan when they first catch sight of a trunk.
+There’s a moment of pure joy that happens to most travelers sardined into the back of a minivan when they first catch sight of a trunk.
 That’s the elephant appendage and not the back of an American car.
 Craning necks to have the first glimpse of our pachyderm companions for the day, there’s an audible squeal of excitement when we spot them – and that was just from Lydia!

 Arriving at the centre, we were met by a mother and her baby elephant – who were both extremely happy to greet us.
 That might have had something to do with the fact that they knew feeding time was near!
 An adult elephant can eat an astonishing 300 kgs of food a day and spend up to 18 hours doing so.
 Cez had finally met his match!